 Because mofongo is Puerto Rico’s signature dish, if you eat only one local food, this is the one to try.
 Mashed fried green plantains are oftentimes formed into a cup and filled with pork, steak, chicken, or seafood.
 Then they’re covered in garlic and olive oil, or a criollo (red) sauce.
 Yum, so delicious!

 Easy to get to, there are direct flights from cities all along the east coast of the U.S. You can get to San Juan is just a little over 2 hours from Miami and less than 3.5 hours from New York.

 Do I need a passport to go to Puerto Rico?

 No passport?
 No problem.
 You only need a valid government-issued ID to travel to Puerto Rico from the U.S.

 What is the weather like in Puerto Rico?

-Monthly temperatures average between 75 and 85 degrees so there’s never a bad time to visit.
+Monthly temperatures average between 75 and 85 degrees, so there’s never a bad time to visit.

-This comprehensive travel guide to Puerto Rico, created to help visitors navigate the current COVID rules and restrictions, provides important travel tips and highlights some of the best places to visit while social distancing.
+This comprehensive travel guide to Puerto Rico, created to help visitors navigate the current COVID rules and restrictions provides important travel tips, and highlights some of the best places to visit while social distancing.
 Be sure to always check if places are open before you go.